Course overview

 This course will equip you with advanced skills and knowledge of childcare.
 These will be useful in a wide range of workplaces, such as day nurseries, nursery schools, reception classes and pre-schools.

-You could also progress into further education such as a Level 5 Foundation Degree in Early Years.
+You could also progress further by completing the Level 5 Early Years Lead Practitioner apprenticeship.

 Additional costs

-As a City of Bristol College apprentice, you may incur additional costs on your apprenticeship.
-For example, it is likely you may need to pay for travel and stationery, and for some apprenticeships you may need to purchase specialist equipment.
+As a City of Bristol College student, you may incur additional costs to attend your course.
+For example, you may likely need to pay for travel and stationery.
+A textbook is highly recommended alongside this course.

 For guidance on which career path to take, to explore career options related to our courses, find out which careers are in demand, and then get the training you need.